sindresorhus/Defaults/readme.md

 The effects of any call to `tieToLifetime(of:)` are reversed.
 Note however that if the tied-to object has already died, then the observation is already invalid and this method has no logical effect.

-#### `Defaults.withoutPropagation(_ block:)`
+#### `Defaults.withoutPropagation(_ closure:)`

-Execute block without emitting events of changes made at defaults keys.
+Execute the closure without triggering change events.

-Changes made within the block will not be propagated to observation callbacks.
-This only works with defaults `observe` or `publisher`.
-User made KVO will not be affected.
+Any `Defaults` key changes made within the closure will not propagate to `Defaults` event listeners (`Defaults.observe()` and `Defaults.publisher()`).
+This can be useful to prevent infinite recursion when you want to change a key in the callback listening to changes for the same key.

 ### `@Default(_ key:)`